bhklab/ToxicoGx/README.md

 # ToxicoGx
 A R package in-progress.
-Goal is to analyze the toxicity of drugs across large-scale pharmacogenomic datasets.
+Goal is to analyze the toxicity of drugs across large-scale toxicogenomic datasets.

 Order to run files:
 1. curationDrugObject.R